 Formaldehyde-based adhesives for wood-based panels are UF and MUF resins and to a lower extend PF resins.
 Formaldehyde-free plywood is made with pMDI.
 For the next years, conventional adhesives with reduced or no formaldehyde emissions will maintain their dominating position.
 The importance of alternative resins will increase but on a lower level as often proposed.

-How to Reduce the Formaldehye in Your Room?
+How to Reduce the Formaldehyde in Your House?

 Use Low-Formaldehyde Plywood